JEbel72/java_oct_nov_2023/lectures/week6Outlines/Week6WednesdayOutline.md

 - Remove links between student and club
 - Revisit editing - with a many-to-many relationship (be careful!)
 - Revisit deleting - with a many-to-many relationship (be careful!)
+- If we have time, start belt review project (outline for this intentionally left out)